bioinformatics-policlinicogemelli/Varan-Release/README.md

 Specifically, starting with a folder containing the vcf files, this application can create a study folder ready to be uploaded to cBioPortal.<br>
 This application also gives the possibility to work on existing study folder, with following features:

-* update a study folder by adding new samples
+* update a study folder by adding new samples or by updating older one
 * extract a list of samples
 * remove a list of samples <br>